Dutch Harbor Naval Operating Base and Fort Mears, U.S. Army: Postwar contamination

 Shortly after the end of World War II, the U.S. military abandoned its Dutch Harbor outposts.
 For decades, the buildings remained standing, generally abandoned.
 With the growth of the king crab fishery in the 1970s, many of these buildings were used as warehouses, bunkhouses, and family homes.

 In the late 1980s, the U.S. government finally funded a cleanup of the derelict fort, and the area was turned over for commercial use.

+As of 2026, the cleanup of the FUDS has not been completed and are threatened by budget cut backs for the U.S. Army Corps of Engineers.
+Summer Bay, Humpy Cove, Alaska and Little South America were the most recent clean up sites, mostly underground petroleum storage tanks from WWII.